Plumsail/forms-docs/SharePoint/designer/form-sets.rst

 .. _designer-grouprouting:

-Automatic routing based on SharePoint group membership
+Automatic routing based on Azure AD or SharePoint group membership
 -------------------------------------------------------------
 When you create a Form Set, straight away, you can configure automatic routing for the members of certain groups:

 |pic2|

-.. |pic2| image:: ../images/designer/form-sets/2-FormSetsConfig.png
+.. |pic2| image:: ../images/designer/form-sets/designer-form-sets-azureADGroups.png
    :alt: Form Sets Configuration

 * Name - the name of the Form Set, can be anything you want, just makes it easier to find among all the Form Sets.
 * Order - determines the order in which to open Form Sets if conditions are met.
 The lower the Order value, the higher the priority for Form Set to open.
-* Open forms when a user belongs... - select all groups user must belong to in order to be redirected. **Note!** Must select something in order for redirection to work.
+* Azure AD routing allows you to create forms for specific Azure AD groups or even individual users
-* Excluding the selected groups - will not redirect the user that belongs to the previously picked groups, if the user also belongs to one of the groups selected here.
+* SharePoint groups routing allows you to make a form for the users of a specific SharePoint security group

 .. _designer-customrouting: